duncanpharvey/circleci-technical-challenge-2/README.md

 ## Tests

-The tests to verify app functionality are written using the [Mocha](https://github.com/mochajs/mocha) testing framework along with a headless browser provided by [zombie.js](http://zombie.js.org/).
+The tests use the [Mocha](https://github.com/mochajs/mocha) testing framework along with a headless browser provided by [zombie.js](http://zombie.js.org/).

 ## Build and Deployment